Making Church Communications More Effective

 Churches have business needs

 Most of these issues are not necessarily liturgical or pastoral but mainly exist within the "business" side of church life.
 Yes, churches are also businesses.
-The business side of the church deals with financial matters, property issues, cemetery operations, reporting deadlines, statistical information and Canons, among others.
+The church's business side deals with financial matters, property issues, cemetery operations, reporting deadlines, statistical information, and Canons, among others.

 In most parishes, these responsibilities are shared between volunteers and church leaders.
 This word - "volunteers" - describes those who "will look after things".
 Yet, this is often done without clear direction and guidelines or with a "this is the way we have always done it" approach.
 Things often fall through the cracks.
 In today's world, this is not the way to properly sustain the business side of a local church.